modular-magician/terraform-provider-google-beta/website/docs/r/tags_tag_key.html.markdown

 * `parent` -
   (Required)
   Input only.
 The resource name of the new TagKey's parent.
-Must be of the form organizations/{org_id} or projects/{project_id_or_number}.
+Must be of the form organizations/{org_id}.

 * `short_name` -
   (Required)